you22333/DFDT-main/README.md

 ## Few-Shot Medical Image Segmentation via Dual-Stream Feature  Extractor and Detail-Enhanced Prototype Transformer

-**Abstract**:

-Few-shot segmentation (FSS) has emerged as a promising approach for medical image analysis, especially in scenarios where annotated data is limited.
-However, the performance of existing prototypical networks is typically hindered by two critical challenges: 1) intra-class variation arising from feature distribution discrepancies between support and query sets.
-2) Extreme inter-class imbalance, often exacerbated by complex background structures.
-To tackle these challenges, we propose an innovative dual-stream prototype optimization framework, the Dual-stream Feature Extractor and Detail-enhancing prototype Transformer (DFDT).
-Firstly, we introduce a Dual-stream Visual Feature Fusion (DVFF) module that simultaneously merges local and global features, generating detailed, semantically rich interactions.
-This module enables the initial prototype to capture global semantics while preserving fine-grained details, effectively reducing intra-class variation.
-Subsequently, the iterative Prototype Detail Enhancement Transformer (PDET) is designed, employing iterative cycles of bias correction and detail enhancement.
-This component systematically filters confounding background noise from the prototype while reinforcing core information pertinent to the target foreground, significantly improving robustness against variations in complex backgrounds.
-Extensive experiments on three public medical imaging datasets demonstrate that the proposed DFDT model achieves significant performance gains over current state-of-the-art methods.
+we propose an innovative dual-stream prototype optimization framework, the Dual-stream Feature Extractor and Detail-enhancing prototype Transformer (DFDT).
 **NOTE: We are actively updating this repository**

 If you find this code base useful, please cite our paper.
 Thanks!